How to Perform Competitive Analysis

 Competitors may also advertise using coupons and deals to attract customers.

-The competitor may specialize in certain brands and use their website and TV commercials to market these products and services.
+The competitor may specialize in certain brands and market these products and services through their website and TV commercials.

 Why competitive analysis matters for ecommerce

 Competitive Analysis is an important part of any online business.
-It helps us understand what other people are doing so we can get better insights on how to either change our own strategy or take advantage of competitors’ weaknesses.
+It helps us understand what other people are doing so we can gain better insights into how to change our own strategy or take advantage of competitors’ weaknesses.

 For example, let’s say that competitor X has started offering free shipping in order to increase sales.
 If competitor Y still offers the standard $5 fee, competitor Y may then rank higher because customers see their service as superior in comparison.